buschlab/MIRACUM-Pipe/README.md

 This repo is intended to be run as docker (see [MIRACUM-Pipe-docker](https://github.com/AG-Boerries/MIRACUM-Pipe-docker)).
 Alternatively, you can pick a [Galaxy version](https://github.com/AG-Boerries/MIRACUM-Pipe-galaxy).

 In some cases Docker or Galaxy might be inapropriate.
 Therefore, one can install this software on a [Debian 10](https://www.debian.org/) system.
+Caution: This repository contains submodules from other projects.
+Make sure to use the `--recurse-submodules` argument when cloning the repository using git.

 ### Prerequisites